 The name is derived from the Old English “loaf-mass,” because it was once observed as a harvest festival.
 In fact, Lammas Day comes almost exactly six months after Groundhog Day, the traditional midpoint of winter.
 Celebrations of Lammas Day include baking of bread, and enjoying a feast with friends and family.

 Over the centuries since this tradition took root in Europe, the calendar drifted with respect to Earth’s position in its orbit.
-So in 2021, the midpoint between the June solstice and the September equinox has changed from August 1st, and its true midpoint—the moment that comes exactly between the summer solstice and the autumnal equinox in 2021—happens Saturday, August 7th.
-On that day, as seen from the Boston, for example, the Sun will set at 8:07 p.m., with the loss of daylight since June 20th amounting to a little over an hour.
+So in 2022, the midpoint between the June solstice and the September equinox has changed from August 1st, and its true midpoint—the moment that comes exactly between the summer solstice and the autumnal equinox in 2022—happens Saturday, August 7th.
+On that day, as seen from the Philadelphia for example, the Sun will set at 8:07 p.m., with the loss of daylight since June 21 amounting to a little less than 30 minutes.

 Midpoint vs Midsummer